mkristian/rails-resty-gwt/README.md

         ├── UserView.java
         └── UserView.ui.xml

-the code points which plugs in all these classes into the application are:

-* __src/main/java/com/example/client/managed/MyAppPlaceHistoryMapper.java__ which gets the history tokenizer registered for the new resource
-* __src/main/java/com/example/client/managed/ActivityFactory.java__ which is a parametrizied gin-factory. this allows the UserActivity to be managed by GIN
-* __src/main/java/com/example/client/managed/MyAppModule.java__ gets a provider to make the UsersRestService a singleton and adds the UserActivity to the ActivityFactory

-all other GIN bindings are done via annotations.

 before running the application you need to migrate the database so the new table is in place

 `rake db:migrate`